pace-neutrons/Horace/documentation/matlab-api.md

 ##### Cons

-- If we use built-in MATLAB parser, out of our control if further functionality needed or may not be kept stable by matlab
+- More typing required by user

 #### Transition implications

-- Requires implementation similar to that as noted above
+- Requires Python implementation similar to that as noted above
 - Replace `parse_arguments` flag parser temporarily with variant printing deprecation warning and allow both syntaxes to coexist for a period
+- Need to check for flags in public APIs, can't check user-scripts

-## Proposal
+# Proposal

 - Use positional parameters for core data
 - Use optional parameters where appropriate
 - Use key-value arguments for remaining arguments, including  rather than flag/no-flag arguments

 The use of `[-][no]flagname` is not supported in Python, other than as one or more "string value optional arg" and is not Pythonic.
-The conversion for MATLAB flag-type args could be handled in the Python <-> MATLAB wrapper as there's a well defined mapping between key/value and flag syntax.
+The conversion for MATLAB flag-type args could be handled in the Python <-> MATLAB wrapper as there's a well defined mapping between key/value and flag syntax, but could also be avoided.

 # Appendix